RobSchilderr/nextjs-native-starter/README.md

 One side note that I have to add is that, if your app requires a lot of performance on Android (especially old Android phones), there is this trade off you have to make: [WebView performance significantly slower than PWA](https://bugs.chromium.org/p/chromium/issues/detail?id=1289741).
 I do not experience this issue on iOS and it is barely noticable on newer Android phones.

-To stay in the loop of what PWAs can do, check [what can pwa do](https://whatpwacando.today/).
+To stay in the loop of what PWAs can do, check [what can pwa do today](https://whatpwacando.today/).

 ### Why did you use to not use Ionic?